yahyavohra/userfeedback/README.md

 ### `npm install

-Download the Project file and open the command terminal run the Command <br />
+Download the Project file and open the command terminal run the Command. <br />
-it will automatically install all of the Depency in the project folder.
+It will automatically install all of Depency inside the project folder.

 ### `npm start`